-The fusion of ingredients in this spinach artichoke quiche creates a tasty spin on the popular dip.
+The fusion of ingredients in this spinach and artichoke vegan quiche is a tasty spin on the popular dip.
 Tortillas are used to make a quick crust which cuts down on the prep time for this tasty brunch dish.

-For the longest time I didn’t know much about quiche, except that I saw fancy people seemed to eating it for brunch at restaurants in New York City.
+For the longest time, I didn’t know much about quiche, except that I saw fancy people ate it for brunch at restaurants in New York City.
 It always looked so tasty but I was never a big fan of eggs so I didn’t try it before going vegan.
-Lately I’ve been into making one pan/pot meals so I thought I’d give vegan quiche a shot – plus I figured I could be fancy too maybe have a slice of it with a mimosa on a nice Sunday morning.

-According to Wikipedia, quiche consists of an “open-faced pastry crust with a filling of savoury custard with cheese, meat, seafood, and/or vegetables”.
-Well that wouldn’t really fly with my plant-based diet so I thought substituting tofu as the custard/cheesy base would work (and it it did!).
+According to Wikipedia, quiche consists of an “open-faced pastry crust with a filling of savory custard with cheese, meat, seafood, and/or vegetables”.
+Well, that wouldn’t really fly with my plant-based diet so I thought substituting tofu as the custard/cheesy base could work.

-I love spinach and artichoke anything – dips, pastas, hummus – you name it.
-My spinach artichoke dip is one of Matt’s family’s favorites so I decide to mess around with that recipe and tweak it for the quiche filling.
+I love spinach and artichoke anything – dips, pasta, hummus – you name it.
+My spinach artichoke dip is one of Matt’s family’s favorites so I decided to mess around with that recipe and tweak it for the quiche filling.

 Using tofu in the spinach artichoke quiche adds lots of protein while spinach is a good source of vitamins A and C. Artichokes add dietary fiber as well as magnesium, potassium, and vitamin C.